Performance against our Recovery Plan

 3. Resized in line with forecast earnings and cash liquidity levels, with competitive cost of existing debt in rising interest rate environment.

 4. $0.6b and $0.8b were original targets for FY21 and FY22. $920m has been delivered program to date.

 The Group is targeting sustainable positive net free cash flow from FY22 onwards.
 This metric was achieved in the second half of FY21.

 Aligned with the Financial Framework, the Group was also able to reduce its capital expenditure to align with the underlying operating cash flow of the business, with the Group's capital expenditure of around $700 million in FY21.

-The Group has delayed delivery of its new A321neos and Boeing 787-9 aircraft to meet the Group’s requirements.
+In FY21, the Group delayed the delivery of its new A321neos and Boeing 787-9 aircraft to meet the Group’s requirements.

 We are also targeting to maintain our brand and reputation throughout the three-year program.
-We are on track with Qantas remaining the most trusted airline in the region.
+We are on track with long term brand preference metrics remaining stable despite operational disruptions.

 The Group is targeting the following:

-- Qantas Domestic - Targeting EBIT margin ~18%
+- Qantas Domestic - Targeting EBIT margin ~18 per cent

-- Jetstar Domestic - Targeting EBIT margin ~22%
+- Jetstar Domestic - Targeting EBIT margin ~22 per cent

 - Qantas Loyalty - Targeting $500-600 million EBIT